-Some 300 local law enforcement agencies statewide have joined forces for 2017’s Great Texas Warrant Roundup.
+Some 300 local law enforcement agencies statewide are joining forces between February and early March for 2024’s Texas Warrant Roundup.

-If you’ve got active arrest warrants on old, unpaid citations, you’ll be notified up until late February, via mail and telephone.
+If you have active arrest warrants on old, unpaid citations, you’ve likely been notified, via mail or telephone.

 Don’t be fooled.

-Simply paying a fine (even if it is reduced or court costs are waived) to resolve a citation means it WILL go to your record.
+Simply paying a fine (even if it is reduced or court costs are waived) to resolve a citation means it WILL go to your driving record as a conviction.

-If you pay off a fine associated with a citation for a moving violation you will have a conviction on your driving record.
-You will be assigned 2 points on your license under Texas’ Driver Responsibility Program.
+If you pay off a fine (or apply jail time served credit) associated with a citation for a moving violation you will have a conviction on your driving record.

 A conviction can also lead to a license suspension!